-The U.S. Senate election in Alaska was considered a "competitive" race in 2014.
+There are approximately 747,000 young people, ages 18-29, in the state of Louisiana, making up 22.3% of the total adult citizen population of the state.
+Louisiana was considered a "competitive" Senate race this election cycle.
 In states with "competitive" Senate races in 2014, youth voter turnout was an estimated 26.8%, compared to 17.0% in states with "highly-favored" or "safe" Republican candidates, and 23.4% in safely Democratic states.